How long does a Custom Home Renovation Build take?

 MILEHAM is a professional, licensed Master Builder.
 We use our deep knowledge of, and experience in, building custom family homes to help our clients fully understand each stage of their unique build.
 Timely, accurate and personalised client communication is central to our client experience, to ensure you are completely informed of what happens at each stage of your build.
 Book your free consultation with MILEHAM today and receive a personalised understanding of the timeline for your build.

-Completing a home renovation on Time, on Budget, at a High Quality - Can it be done?
+Completing a home renovation on time, on budget, at a high quality – can it be done?